haolle/paradise-papers-django/docs/tutorial/part04.rst

 -------------------

 We will create a function that receive a model class and some filter parameters like *name, country jurisdiction and source_id*.
-Then this functin will return a filtered nodeset contaning only the model nodes that pass our filters.
+Then this function will return a filtered nodeset containing only the model nodes that pass our filters.

 Let's add this helper function to the ``utils.py``, with the name ``filter_nodes``::